ezyang/csrf-magic/README.txt

       pages.
 You may want to create a stub file which you can include that includes csrf-magic.php as well as performs configuration.

+    * The default expiration time for tokens is two hours.
+If you expect your users to need longer to fill out forms, be sure to enable double submission when the token is invalid.

 2. AJAX